mkieffer1107/course-scheduler/README.md

 ---

-## Data Sources
+## References and Data Sources

-The following resources were referenced in this project:
+The following resources were referenced or reappropriated in this project:

 | Resource | Description | Link |
 |----------|-------------|------|